The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • floating ribs - the final two pairs have no connection with the central bone.

 They have a flattened shape and a porous structure.
-The rib has cartilaginous and bony parts.
-The latter is defined by three sections: rib body, head and articular surface.
-All ribs are in the form of a spiral plate.
-The more its curvature, the more mobile the chest, it all depends on the age and gender of the person.
+The rib has cartilaginous and bone parts.
+The latter is defined by three sections: the body of the rib, the head and the articular surface.
+All ribs have the shape of a spiral plate.
+The greater its curvature, the more mobile the chest is, it all depends on the age and gender of the person.

-During intrauterine development a person in rare cases, an anomaly is observed, which leads to the appearance of an additional rib in the neck or lumbar region.
-Also, mammals have more ribs than humans, this is due to the horizontal position of their body.
+During intrauterine development In rare cases, a person experiences an anomaly that leads to the appearance of an additional rib in the neck or lumbar area.
+Also, mammals have more ribs than humans, this is explained by the horizontal position of their body.

-Now that we have figured out which bones form the ribcage, we can talk about what tissues they are made of.
+Now that we have figured out what bones form the chest, we can talk about what tissues they are made of.
 They differ from each other not only in functions, but also in properties.

 Bone

-• coarse fiber - characteristic of initial stages development;
+• coarse fiber - typical for initial stages development;

 • plastic fabric - participates in the creation of the skeleton.

-• cartilage tissue - formed by chondracites and cellular substances with high density, they perform a supporting function and are a component of different parts of the skeleton.
+• cartilage tissue - formed by chondrocytes and cellular substances with high density, they perform a supporting function and are components of different lobes of the skeleton.

 Its cells are of two types: osteoblasts and osteocytes.
 If you look at the composition of this tissue, you can see that 33% of it consists of carbohydrates, fats and proteins.
-The rest falls on inorganic substances such as calcium, magnesium, calcium fluoride and carbonate and others.
-It is interesting that in our body there is citric acid, 90% of it is contained in bone tissue.
+The remaining part comes from inorganic substances, such as calcium, magnesium, fluoride and calcium carbonate and others.
+Interestingly, our body contains citric acid, 90% of it is contained in bone tissue.

 Connective tissue

-The bones of the chest are fastened together and with the muscles of the skeleton with the help of cartilage and tendons.
-These are varieties connective tissue...
-She happens different types...
-For example, blood is also a connective tissue.
+The bones of the chest are attached to each other and to the muscles of the skeleton using cartilage and tendons.
+These are varieties connective tissue.
+It happens different types.
+For example, blood is also connective tissue.

-She is so diverse that it seems that everything in the body is done only by her.
+It is so diverse that it seems as if only it does everything in the body.
 Any cells of this type perform the most various functions, depending on what kind of tissue they form:

 • saturate cells and tissues;